-Yes, the long wait is over.
-The Sunday Songbook comes crashing back to the Everyman on 10 October and what a programme we have for our favourite audience.
+Yes, the long wait had been over.
+The Sunday Songbook come crashing back to the Everyman on 10 October 2021 and what a programme they had for our favourite audience.

 Just think… girls in mini-skirts with long boots, boys in bell-bottoms with long hair, super-models and photographers, Mods and Rockers, Mary Quant and Twiggy, Carnaby Street and the Kings Road… the Sixties hit London like a tsunami and soon the beat was reverberating all around the world.
 Even the US couldn’t keep up.